typegoose/typegoose/README.md

 Please use [the new guides](https://typegoose.github.io/typegoose/guides/quick-start-guide/) and [the new docs](https://typegoose.github.io/typegoose/docs) this here is just for "legacy reasons" and might be deleted later

-### Typegoose class

-Since 6.0.0 deprecated, please try to remove it

 ### Methods

 `getModelForClass<T>(cl: T)`

 This method returns the corresponding Mongoose Model for the class (`T`).
-If no Mongoose model exists for this class yet, one will be created automatically (by calling the method `setModelForClass`).
+If no Mongoose model exists for this class yet, one will be created automatically

-`setModelForClass<T>(cl: T)`

-This Method is Deprecated see [Migrate to 6.0.0](https://typegoose.github.io/typegoose/guides/migrate-to-6/)

 ## Property decorators